djipco/webmidi/website/api/classes/Input.md

 [`InputChannel`](InputChannel) objects for the input is available in the [`channels`](#channels) property.

-Channel-specific events are tied to a specific MIDI channel.
-You can listen to channel-specific

-dispatched
-by [InputChannel](InputChannel) objects and are tied to a specific MIDI channel while input-wide events are dispatched by the [Input](Input) object itself and are not tied to a specific channel.

 When listening for an input-wide event, you must specify the event to listen for and the callback function to trigger when the event happens: